matthewcendana/sf-car-collision-analysis/README.md

 # San Francisco Traffic Crashes Resulting In Injury Analysis (2005–2025)
 This repository documents my  exploratory data analysis process for a dataset containing over 60,000 car collision records in San Francisco, utilizing PostgreSQL and Excel.
-In addition to the SQL queries, I also created a dashboard in Tableau for visualization.
+In addition to the SQL queries, I also created a dashboard in Tableau for visualizing the data.
 Check out the links below for more info!

 [Original Dataset: SF Traffic Crashes Resulting in Injuries](https://data.sfgov.org/Public-Safety/Traffic-Crashes-Resulting-in-Injury/ubvf-ztfx/about_data)

 [View the dashboard on Tableau Public](https://public.tableau.com/views/sf-collision-dashboard/CollisionDatetimeDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 **Note:** I used an extension for a treemap that cannot be viewed on Tableau Public without a license.
+I currently don't have one, but please check the bottom of this repository for more information on the Tableau dashboard.

 ## Database Setup: